albrechtcolia/the-c-programming-language-solutions/readme.md

 - 03 - Reverse Polish Notation calculator
 - 03 - RPN modulus operator and negative numbers
 - 04 - RPN Calculator - print two top elements of the stack without popping
-- 05 - RPN Calculator with mathematical functions
+- 05 - RPN calculator with mathematical functions
-- 06 - RPN Calculator with variables
+- 06 - RPN calculator with variables
 - 07 - Function ungets that will push back an entire string onto the input
 - 08 - Getch and ungetch handling pushback character
 - 09 - Getch and ungetch handling EOF character